As an Amazon Associate I earn from qualifying purchases. Please see my Privacy Policy for more details.

-Lemon Crinkle Cookies – Crispy outsides, soft middles, and a big dose of fresh lemon flavor.
-These easy cookies are gluten free, egg free, dairy free, and vegan.
+Crispy outsides, soft middles, and a big dose of fresh lemon flavor.
+These easy Lemon Crinkle Cookies are gluten free, egg free, dairy free, and vegan.
+Ready in about 30 minutes!

 Fresh lemon flavor bursting in every crispy, fluffy bite!

-These cookies have a nice crisp exterior and soft fluffy middles.
+Just like my Chocolate Crinkle Cookies, these cookies have a nice crackly exterior and soft, fluffy middles.
 It’s the perfect mix of textures.

 Just a few simple ingredients are needed and it’s easily mixed by hand in a mixing bowl.